ms8r/nxdoc/docs/install.rst

 There have been cases where - once you reboot your computer after installing Navigatrix - GRUB only shows a single entry for Navigatrix as a boot option and entry for Windows.
-Should you encounter this issue it can easily be fixed via the GRUB Customizer which is available (with installation instructions) `here:
+Should you encounter this issue it can easily be fixed via the GRUB Customizer which is available (with installation instructions) `here
 <http://navigatrix.net/viewtopic.php?p=1200#p1200>`__.
 Download the package,
 install it under Navigatrix on your harddrive, and then launch it from the Manta Menu under *Preferences->Grub Customizer*.